Disability and Diversity Training

 DSC00207

-Kerrie Duff (nee Engel) is available to speak and train on human rights based issues, specialising in disability and diversity, and community awareness.
-She is a member of two local council access and inclusions groups and offers training in the private and public sector.
-She also has experience speaking to school children and service groups.
+Kerrie Duff (nee Engel) speaks about and trains on human rights based issues, specialising in disability and diversity, and community awareness.
+She has experience on local council access and inclusions groups and offers training in the private and public sector.
+She also enjoys speaking to school children and service groups.

 A quick run down – Kerrie was born with a neural tube defect called Spina Bifida.
-She walks with crutches and at times uses a wheelchair (for wheelchair basketball, tennis and walking her dog.)
+She walked with crutches until her early 50’s and now relies on a wheelchair to get around (as she used to for wheelchair basketball and tennis).
+She also uses a Smoov when walking Lucy, her dog.

 Kerrie and Lucy seated near teh Christmas tree